 [Heading inserted by No. 42 of 2004 s.
 95.]

 104AA.
-Disclosure of interests
+Disclosure of interests by governing body members

 (1) A member of WorkCover WA’s governing body who has a material personal interest in a matter being considered or about to be considered by the governing body must, as soon as possible after the relevant facts have come to the member’s knowledge, disclose the nature of the interest at a meeting of the governing body.